 This setting establishes a wireless connection between the appliance and the internet.
 The connection is controlled via the SmartModule.
 The appliance can be integrated via the browser-based Liebherr SmartMonitoring Dashboard and advanced options as well as customised methods relating to control, administration and monitoring can be used.

-Make sure that the following requirements are fulfilled: SmartModule Fig. 142 (1) is in use.
+Make sure that the following requirements are fulfilled: SmartModule Fig. 141 (1) has been inserted.

 Establishing connection

 You commission and set up your SmartModule online via the Liebherr SmartMonitoring Dashboard on your web-enabled device.